5 Star Residential and Commercial Roofing

 What Happens When Wind Hits Your Roof?

-Texas wind does not wait, and neither do we.
+Texas wind does not wait for business hours.
 From the Panhandle to the Permian Basin, high winds tear through communities every spring and summer, ripping shingles loose, peeling back flashing, and exposing your home to water damage.
-5 Star Roofing provides emergency tarping and permanent wind damage repairs for homeowners across our 14-city service area.
+5 Star Roofing provides storm-damage documentation, insurance-claim assistance, and permanent wind damage repairs for homeowners across our 14-city service area.

 How Does Wind Damage Your Roof?